This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Physical Characteristics and Distribution

-Their most recognizable features include round pupils and spoon-shaped heads.
+Their body length typically reaches 3-6 feet, with round pupils and spoon-shaped heads.

 Habitat and Geographic Location